 What is the Current Status?

-In July 2016, a three-year restriction on water usage was lifted.
-From April 2013 through July 2016, McAllen residents were required to implement Stage 2 of the Water Conservation and Drought Contingency Plan.
+Effective August 1, 2022, McAllen residents will be required to implement Stage 2 of the Water Conservation and Drought Contingency Plan.
 Stage 2 requires that all McAllen citizens use water only during the hours of midnight to 10 AM and 6 PM to midnight on designated days for the specified zones.
-Currently, McAllen is under Stage 1 of the Water Conservation and Drought Contingency Plan.
-Stage 1 is voluntary conservation.
-It is always in force unless a higher stage is required and enacted.
-Customers of the City utility during Stage One are requested to voluntarily limit the amount of water used to that amount absolutely necessary for health, business, and irrigation.
 For more information on water alert status and to view the City’s conservation and drought management plan, please click here.

 Water Conservation Facts